Physics-Informed Neural Operator for Learning Partial Differential Equations: Experiments

 \paragraph{Long temporal transient flow.} It is extremely challenging to propagate the information from the initial condition to future time steps over such a long interval $T=[0,50]$ just using the soft physics constraint.
-Neither of the PINN and PINO (from scratch without pre-training) can handle this case (error $>50\%$), no matter solving the full interval at once or solving per smaller steps.
-However, when the pre-training data is available for PINO, we can use the learned neural operator ansatz and the anchor loss $\Lanchor$.
+Neither the PINN nor PINO (from scratch) can handle this case (error $>50\%$), no matter solving the full interval at once or solving per smaller steps.
+However, when the data is available for PINO, we can use the learned neural operator ansatz and the anchor loss $\Lanchor$.
 The anchor loss is a hard constraint that makes the optimization much easier.
-Providing $N=4800$ training data, the PINO without test-time optimization achieves \textbf{2.87\%} error, lower than FNO \textbf{3.04\%} and it retains a 400x speedup compared to the GPU-based pseudo-spectral solver \citep{he2007stability}, matching FNO.
+Providing $N=4800$ training data, the PINO without instance-wise fine-tuning achieves \textbf{2.87\%} error, lower than FNO \textbf{3.04\%} and it retains a 400x speedup compared to the GPU-based pseudo-spectral solver \citep{he2007stability}, matching FNO.
 Further doing test time optimization with the anchor loss and PDE loss, PINO reduces the error to \textbf{1.84\%}.

-\paragraph{Chaotic Kolmogorov flow.} We show an empirical study on how PINO can improve the generalization of neural operators by enforcing more physics.
-For this experiment, the training set consists of 4000 data points of the initial condition and corresponding solution.
-Using Algorithm \ref{algo:pretrain}, we can sample unlimited additional initial conditions from a Gaussian random field at any resolution.
-Table~\ref{tb:operator-ansatz} and \ref{tb:operator-validation-4C} compare the generalization error of neural operators trained by different schemes and different amounts of simulated data.
-The result shows that training neural operator with additional PDE instances consistently improves the generalization error on all three resolutions we are evaluating.

-Based on the solution operators learned in the above operator-learning section, we continue to do test-time optimization.
-The results are shown in Figure and Table~\ref{tb:baseline_compare}.
-Overall, PINO outperforms PINN by \textbf{20x} smaller error and \textbf{25x} speedup.
-Using a pre-trained model makes PINO converge faster.
-The implementation detail and the search space of parameters are included in the Appendix \ref{app:kf}.
+\paragraph{Chaotic Kolmogorov flow.} Based on the solution operators learned in Section \ref{sec:operator-learning}, the second operator-learning setting, we continue to do instance-wise fine-tuning.
+We compare our method against other physics-informed learning methods including PINN \citep{raissi2019physics}, LAAF-PINN \citep{jagtap2020locally}, and SA-PINN \citep{mcclenny2020self}, as shown in Figure \ref{fig:pinn-baselines} and Table~\ref{tb:baseline_compare}.
+Overall, PINO outperforms PINN and its improved variants by \textbf{20x} smaller error and \textbf{25x} speedup.
+Using a learned operator model makes PINO converge faster.
+The implementation detail and the search space of parameters are included in Appendix \ref{app:kf}.